Overview

 It’s been said that a machinist is to metal as a woodcarver is to wood.
 Machinist’s cut parts from metal or plastic and uniquely fit them by hand.
 A manual machinist differs from a CNC (computerized numerical control) programmer.
 CNC programmers manufacture many identical parts.
 Manual machinists produce custom parts in limited quantities using mills, lathes and other manually operated tools.
 Interested?
 Get your manual machinist certificate at Lake Superior College in Duluth, MN and get to work!

-View Catalog or Request InfoSkills & Knowledge
+View Catalog or Request InfoPlan Your Education

 - Manufacture mating parts and assemblies